iLib-js/ilib-mono-webos/README.md

 file for more details.

 ## Release Notes
+### v1.1.4
+* Removed `npm-shrinkwrap.json`.
+It takes a bigger memory size than I expected on webOS. so I decided not to maintain the file here.

 ### v1.1.3
 * Added `loctool` package to `peerDependencies` in `package.json` as well.
 * Moved `micromatch` package to `dependencies` in `package.json` because these are actually used in codes.